 The stunning museum building has something of a grail that would be hidden in a forest.
 Hergé is not just Tintin.
-He was also successful as illustrator, literary designer, publicist, caricaturist and narrator.
-Also on scenography, the Hergé Museum completely adds new ways: the general public can not only get acquainted with a man and his oeuvre, but also coincides with the fascinating history of the 20th century.
+He was also successful as an illustrator, literary designer, publicist, caricaturist, and narrator.
+Also on scenography, the Hergé Museum completely adds new ways: the general public can not only get acquainted with a man and his oeuvre but also coincides with the fascinating history of the 20th century.

 You can find the museum at this address: Rue du Labrador, 26, Louvain-la-Neuve.
 More about the museum http://www.museeherge.com/en